ababo/ababo.github.io/_posts/2015-03-28-syntax-analysis.md

 Let's explain the added syntax.
 As we can see some non-terminals have attributes.
 Attribute value can be immediate (a concrete value like "nominative case").

 Some attribute names start with an exclamation mark.
 This prefix means "import this attribute from the corresponded non-terminal to the outer one".
-For example, "predicate\_group" should import number, gender and tense attributes, but they cannot be directly defined (as immediate values) in its rules.
+For example, "predicate\_group" should export number, gender and tense attributes, but they cannot be directly defined (as immediate values) in its rules.
 But these attributes are defined in "predicate", so we should import them from this child non-terminal.

 Sometimes it's important to constrain two or more child non-terminals to have a same attribute value even if it's undefined on this level.
 For this purpose let's use an at sign prefix.
 For example, in "sentence" both "predicate\_group" and "subject\_group" should have same values of case, number and gender attributes.
 Constrained attribute can also be imported (in this case its name starts with an exclamation mark).